-Columbian College offers summer scholarships through the CCAS Dean’s Summer Scholarship program.
+Columbian College offers summer scholarships to eligible undergraduate students through the CCAS Dean’s Summer Scholarship program.

 Questions about the CCAS Dean's Summer Scholarship should be sent to [email protected].